Sybit-Education/Diveni/docs/guide/install.md

 ## Preconditions

-To install Diveni in combination with JIRA some configuration data to connect the issue tracker are required.
-These data have to be added to configuration file `backend/.env` (see below).
+To install Diveni in combination with an issue tracker, some configuration is required to connect to the issue tracker.
+The information needs to be added to the configuration file `backend/.env` (see below).

-Connection to JIRA Cloud and JIRA Enterprise is optional.
-Diveni could also be used without any connection.
+Connecting to an issue tracker is optional.
+Diveni can also be used without a connection.

 ### JIRA Cloud Connector